chipbennett/oenology/readme.txt

 = What's in store for the future? =

 First and foremost, since Oenology is intended to be a learning tool, the inline and reference documentation will be a continual work-in-progress, based upon user feedback.
-This documentation is complete, except for functions.php, which will be included in the next version release.
+This documentation is complete, except for functions.php, which will be included in the next major version release.

 Other features that may be added in the future:
  - Internationalization